 Potential Cons to low-carbohydrate diets:

-Don and I enjoyed the benefits of fat loss, body recomposition, and clearing of gut disturbances, especially gas and bloating when we switched from a high-carb, plant-based diet to a low-carbohydrate diet.
+Don and I experienced fast fat loss and body recomposition, decreased gas and bloating, and better skin when we switched from a high-carb, plant-based diet to a low-carbohydrate diet.
 Don's psoriasis seemed to clear the more he eliminated most plant foods from his diet.

 While we felt great at first, our results changed over time.
 I had increasing cravings for sweets.
 We both were not sleeping as sound through the night, and Don was dealing with muscle cramping that became a bit debilitating.